 Oscar Towne

 This service was not accidental.
 Before the war, Oscar had already begun his career as a pharmacist and had medical experience.
-There is a few stories about him helping with surgeries and autopsies.
-Once he had to help amputate the thumb of Fred Urban who had it bitten so badly by a robber it couldn't be saved.
+There are records of him helping with surgeries and autopsies before he joined the military.
+Once he had to help amputate the thumb of Fred Urban which had been so badly bitten by a robber it couldn't be saved.

 plaque in armory